 On the Cardiopulmonary e-learning page: Specific resources including anatomy, histology and pharmacology interactive materials, Pathology interactive Practicals (PiPs), and the Virtual Patient with Pompe’s disease.

-At the end of year 1, there is a synoptic examination comprised of Written, MCQ and Practical papers (components) covering material from Foundations of Medicine, Locomotor, and Cardiopulmonary modules.
-There is compensation between components, however, a qualifying mark needs to be achieved in each of the components.
+At the end of year 1, there is a synoptic examination comprised of a Written paper, an MCQ paper and a Practical paper (components) covering material from Foundations of Medicine, Locomotor, and Cardiopulmonary modules.
+There is compensation between these three components, however, a qualifying mark needs to be achieved in each of the components.

-Students who fail any/all of the components will have a supplementary attempt which will consist of all 3 components.
+Students who fail any/all of these components will have a supplementary attempt which will consist of all 3 components.
 Students who fail the supplementary examination will be offered a repeat year.